-Thousands turn out for Kobe Bryant memorial at LA's Staples Center
+'He was my everything': NBA's Kobe Bryant mourned at Los Angeles arena

 During the annual NBA All-Star weekend three weeks after his death, the league announced its All-Star Game Most Valuable Player honor would be permanently named for the late superstar.

-Images on social media showed fans gathering hours before the memorial began, with the hashtag #KobeFarewell trending on Twitter in the United States, as fans, former teammates and fellow athletes struggle to make sense of the loss.

-“A lot of tears, a lot of emotions, but I think a lot of happiness too just celebrating him and his accomplishments,” said Desiree Arias, 33, a native of Long Beach who was standing outside the Staples Center on Monday.

-Reporting By Rory Carroll; writing by Amy Tennery; Editing by Bill Berkrot
+Reporting By Rory Carroll; additional reporting by Frank Pingue; writing by Amy Tennery; Editing by Frank McGurty and Bill Berkrot